assetworx/open-machine-learning-datasets/README.md

 # Open Machine Learning Datasets
-This repository contains open datasets which may prove useful to your machine learning projects.
+This repository serves as an index for open datasets which may prove useful to your machine learning projects.

 ## Datasets by category
 | Category | Description | Navigator |